zyasserd/summer23-homework/homework/2--Paths-and-Identifications/2-3--Uniqueness-and-Equivalence.lagda.md

       → isFunctional→Fun (graph f) (isFunctionalGraph f) ≡ f
 -- Exercise:v
 -- section-isFunctionalGraph→Fun f = ?
-section-isFunctionalGraph→Fun f = {!!}
+section-isFunctionalGraph→Fun f = refl
 ```

-We can show that, in the other direction, we get an isomorphism
+In the other direction, we get an isomorphism between `R a b` and
-between `R a b` and `(graph (isFunctional→Fun R c)) a b` whenever `R`
+`(graph (isFunctional→Fun R c)) a b` whenever `R` is a functional
-is a functional relation.
-But we don't have quite the tools yet, we'll have to revisit it in the next lecture.
+relation.
+We don't quite have the tools yet to prove this, we'll have
+to revisit it in the next lecture.

 For every relation `R : Rel A B`, we have a relation `flip R : Rel B A`
 defined by `(flip R) b a = R a b`.
 A relation is said to be a